JabRef/jabref/docs/sweng/SpecificationBook.md

 * /F170/ Jabref should show an appropriate error message when the feature crashes.
 * /F171/ Jabref should not save anything in the library when the feature unpredictably crashes.
 * /F180/ The feature must be accessible again after it was closed
 * /F190/ The user should be able to use a custom grobid server.
+* /F191/ The user can activate the custom grobid server in the preferences menu (advanced tab).

 ## 5. Quality Requirements